 Further processing

-If we wish to use your personal data for a new purpose, not covered by this Privacy Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
+If we wish to use your personal data for a new purpose, not covered by this Privacy Notice, then we will provide you with a notice explaining this new purpose prior to commencing the processing and setting out the relevant purposes and processing conditions.
 Where and whenever necessary, we will seek your prior consent to the new processing.

 Changes to this notice